MohammadFazaluddin/crossword-multiplayer/README.md

 ## Clone the repository

-Clone this repository to your directory and cd into the repositor
+Clone this repository to your directory and cd into the repository

 ```bash